FYCFY/QtScrcpy/README.md

 Window geometry, FPS overlays, frameless mode, bitrate, etc. are read from `config/config.ini` and `userdata.ini`; edit those files to change defaults.
+Set `showToolbar=false` in `userdata.ini` if you want to hide the on-screen panel with Back/Home/Recent/Power shortcuts.

 ## Credits